 As most things in business go, it’s worth asking yourself what the ROI is (return on investment).
 Jumping from shared to managed will add a cost, and so will upgrading your WordPress hosting plan.
 Again, since every company is different, I’ll use our pricing to breakdown why the upgrade could end up saving you money.
 Or why it might have a great ROI for your business.

-Our base plan is $50/month or $600/year.
-Let’s say your hourly rate is $100, could an upgrade to your current hosting plan save you at least 6 hours a year?
-I’d be willing to bet yes + here’s how:
+Our base plan is $70/month or $840/year.
+Let’s say your hourly rate is $105.
+Could an upgrade to your current hosting plan save you at least 8 hours a year to break even on the expense?
+I say absolutely + here’s how:

 - Speaking of problems, have you ever had to waste time waiting for a chat with support on your current plan?
 Just recently a client came to us after spending 45 minutes chatting only to have their problem go unresolved.
 Even if this doesn’t happen often, having someone to worry about this stuff for you could easily save you 1 hour a year.